Sustainability & Tech

 As the government raises minimum blending requirements each year, existing market share will diffuse among a wider mix of fuel types.
 RFS is also the reason ethanol is found in the gasoline that fuels your car or personal vehicle.

-Most renewable diesel is sold in California where the state’s additional Low Carbon Fuel Standard (LCFS) legislation makes it competitive with traditional diesel prices.
+Most renewable energy, including diesel, is sold in California where the state’s additional Low Carbon Fuel Standard (LCFS) legislation makes it competitive with traditional diesel prices.
 Pure renewable diesel emits 60 percent fewer lifecycle emissions than traditional diesel making it an attractive option from an emissions standpoint.
 The cost of production, however, makes it a challenge to singularly adopt across fleets.

 Natural gas can be found in several forms – compressed and liquefied – and the source matter will determine its sustainability impact, largely referring to renewable natural gas.